cloudmesh-community/book/chapters/class/policy.md

 adjustment to the team.
 It is in your responsibility to manage the team.
 You can build different teams throughout the semester for different tasks.
 Please communicate clearly and timely with your class mates.
-We have unfortunatley very often seen the issue that a team has not read the handbook and instead of delivering a superior project or document the quality was poor as the both team members did not work and assumed the other one would do the work for them naturally it is a desastourous plan to have others work for you and instead do little work while delegating your tasks and overburden your team members.
+We have unfortunately very often seen the issue that a team has not read the handbook and instead of delivering a superior project or document the quality was poor as the both team members did not work and assumed the other one would do the work for them naturally it is a disastrous plan to have others work for you and instead do little work while delegating your tasks and overburden your team members.